vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 In this task, you will use the Azure CLI to verify telemetry sent by the simulated device is being received by Azure IoT Hub.

+1. Switch to the Microsoft Edge browser window where you have the Azure portal open.

+1. Open a new browser tab, and then navigate to the Azure Cloud Shell: +++https://shell.azure.com/+++

-1. Using a browser, open the [Azure Cloud Shell](https://shell.azure.com/) and login with the Azure subscription you are using for this course.
+    If necessary, login with the Azure subscription you are using for this course.

-    > **Note**: If the cloud shell has not been configured, follow the steps in **Lab 3 - Exercise 2 - Task 3: Configure cloud shell storage & Task 4: Install Azure CLI Extension - cloud environment**.
+1. When the **Welcome to Azure Cloud Shell** message is displayed, select **Bash**.

+1. Under **Subscription**, ensure the correct subscription is displayed.

+1. To specify storage options, click **Show advanced settings**.

+1. Under **Resource group**, ensure **Use existing** is selected and the **@lab.CloudResourceGroup(ResourceGroup1).Name** is shown.

+1. Under **Storage account**, select **Create new** and enter the following: **stoaz220{your-id}**.

+1. Under **File share**, select **Create new** and enter the following **cloudshell**.

+1. To finish to configuration of the cloud shell, click **Create storage**.

-1. In the Azure Cloud Shell, enter the following command:
+1. Open your text editor, such as Notepad, and enter the following Azure CLI command:

     ```cmd/sh
-    az iot hub monitor-events --hub-name {IoTHubName} --device-id sensor-thl-1000
+    az iot hub monitor-events --hub-name {IoTHubName} --device-id sensor-th-0001
     ```

+    Notice that the command contains a placeholder value for the name of your IoT Hub.
+You need to update that in the text editor before running the command.

-    _Be sure to replace the **{IoTHubName}** placeholder with the name of your Azure IoT Hub._
+1. In your text editor, replace the **{IoTHubName}** placeholder with the name of your Azure IoT Hub.

+1. Create a copy of the updated Azure CLI command, and then switch back to the Azure Cloud Shell browser window.

+1. In the Azure Cloud Shell, to monitor the event messages that are being received by your IoT hub, enter the updated command.

+    > **Note**: If the Azure CLI extension for IoT has not been installed, you will be prompted to install it now.
+Enter "Y" at the prompt.

+    > **Note**:  If you receive a message stating _"Dependency update required for IoT extension version"_ when running the Azure CLI command, then press `y` to accept the update and press `Enter`.
+This will allow the command to continue as expected.

+    The `monitor-events` command (within the `az iot hub` Azure CLI module) offers the capability to monitor device telemetry and other message types sent to an Azure IoT Hub.
+This can be a very useful tool during code development, and the convenience of the command-line interface is also nice.

+    The `--device-id` parameter is optional and allows you to monitor the events from a single device.
+If the parameter is omitted, the command will monitor all events sent to the specified Azure IoT Hub.

 1. Notice that your IoT hub is receiving the telemetry messages from the sensor-thl-1000 device.